dazinator/dazinator.github.io/source/_posts/2015-08-16-aurelia-and-asp-net-5-mvc.md

 ## Project Structure
 At this point, let's stop and appreciate some noteworthy files in our new project.

 - `project.json` - this is the new form of the project file.
-It replaces for example the older `.csproj / .vbproj` files.
+It replaces for example the older `.csproj` and `.vbproj` files.
 - `package.json` - this file is managed by [NPM](https://docs.npmjs.com/).
 It records the dependencies that your application has on NPM packages.
 More on NPM later.
 - `bower.json` - this file is managed by [Bower](http://bower.io/).
 It records the dependencies that your application has on Bower packages.
 More on Bower later.
 - `gulpfile.js` - this file contains `tasks` that can be executed by [Gulp](http://gulpjs.com/) as part of your development workflow, for example, whenever the project is built, cleaned etc. More on this later.